 Depending on the organisation, specific methods relating to the advanced preparation, cooking and finishing of complex dishes and menu items may vary.
-However, traditional, classical and modern skills and techniques, culinary science and contemporary styles are likely to take account of the following factors:
+However, traditional, classical and modern skills and techniques, culinary science and contemporary styles are likely to take into account the following factors:

-• traditional and classical skills and techniques:

-- $\circ\quad$ relate to the use of well-practised and established style methods of preparation - o cooking and finishing of complex dishes in determining the suitability of certain dishes - examples include the use of forcemeat within meat, offal or poultry to add bulk to the dish, increase the yield and maximise the flavour, or dipping foods in egg wash, flour and breadcrumbs to seal in the juices while adding a different texture - o the creation of classic French dishes may include tarte Tatin, soufflé, crepes Suzette and beef bourguignon.

-modern skills and techniques:

-- o relates to the scientific use of techniques in the creative, imaginative and use of flair within dishes - o modern dishes are likely to include spices, herbs, seasonings, coatings and the use of alcohol, all of which provide depth of flavour.
+- traditional and classical skills and techniques: - relate to the use of well-practised and established style methods of preparation - o cooking and finishing of complex dishes in determining the suitability of certain dishes - examples include the use of forcemeat within meat, offal or poultry to add bulk to the dish, increase the yield and maximise the flavour, or dipping foods in egg wash, flour and breadcrumbs to seal in the juices while adding a different texture - the creation of classic French dishes may include tarte Tatin, soufflé, crepes Suzette and beef bourguignon. - modern skills and techniques: - o relates to the scientific use of techniques in the creative, imaginative and use of flair within dishes - modern dishes are likely to include spices, herbs, seasonings, coatings and the use of alcohol, all of which provide depth of flavour. - culinary science - o relates to molecular gastronomy and the way in which certain ingredients are used - examples include methods of tempering chocolate, use of ingredients (such as baking powder and bicarbonate of soda), methods for cooking and manipulating sugar (such as bubble sugar and spun sugar).
+In some forms of bakery, the use of isomalt - contemporary styles - o relates to up to date, modern, creative and innovative approaches to the preparation, cooking and finishing of complex dishes - examples include dishes being served on slate plates or wooden boards, dishes being de-constructed, dishes being built/layered, the use of different textures, colours, flavours or different shapes being used in the creation and presentation of the dish

-culinary science

-- o relates to molecular gastronomy and the way in which certain ingredients are used - o examples include methods of tempering chocolate, use of ingredients (such as baking powder and bicarbonate of soda), methods for cooking and manipulating sugar (such as bubble sugar and spun sugar).
-In some forms of bakery, the use of isomalt contemporary styles

-- o relates to up to date, modern, creative and innovative approaches to the preparation, cooking and finishing of complex dishes - examples include dishes being served on slate plates or wooden boards, dishes being de-constructed, dishes being built/layered, the use of different textures, colours, flavours or different shapes being used in the creation and presentation of the dish - complex dishes relates to dishes which require multiple ingredients and involve several complex preparation and cooking methods to entail their completion, including: - ones which require more than 1 preparation method/process (such as blended forcemeat which is stuffed into a chicken thigh) - o ones which require more than 1 cooking method/process (such as stuffed chicken thigh which is poached then pan fried)
+- complex dishes relates to dishes which require multiple ingredients and involve several complex preparation and cooking methods to entail their completion, including: - o ones which require more than 1 preparation method/process (such as blended forcemeat which is stuffed into a chicken thigh) - o ones which require more than 1 cooking method/process (such as stuffed chicken thigh which is poached then pan fried)